Britain, EU strike pessimistic tone in post-Brexit trade talks

 Earlier, comments by British interior minister Priti Patel that talks had entered the “tunnel” - EU jargon for the final, secretive make-or-break phase - and by EU chief negotiator Michel Barnier that good progress had been made had buoyed financial markets.

-But Michael Gove, a senior British minister who is repsonsible for implementing an earlier divorce deal, told a parliamentary committee that the probability of reaching a deal was “less than 50%”.
+But Michael Gove, a senior British minister who is responsible for implementing an earlier divorce deal, told a parliamentary committee that the probability of reaching a deal was “less than 50%”.

 He added that, if the British parliament did not have time to pass the deal into law by Dec.
 31, “then the clock has run out and no agreement would have been reached and we will be in a world where we will be trading on WTO terms”.